 We’re Bridget Shannon and Dana Barron.

-Holistic Health Coaches, friends, writers, podcasters and insatiably curious weirdos who could talk about this stuff all day.
+Holistic health coaches, Intuitive Eating enthusiasts, friends, writers, podcasters and insatiably curious weirdos who could talk about this stuff all day.

-We’ve been in the wellness industry a long time and we’ve seen a lot of bullshit and we firmly believe that for most adult, female humans, wellness has very little to do with açaí bowls, lycra or having your photographer boyfriend casually snap a photo of you in tree pose on a cliff somewhere.
+We’ve been in the wellness industry for a long time.
+We’ve seen a lot of bullshit.
+And we firmly believe that for most of us adult, female humans, wellness has very little to do with açaí bowls, lycra or having your photographer boyfriend casually snap a pic of you in tree pose on a cliff somewhere.

-Wellness doesn’t have much to do with trying to keep up with Gwyneth, listening to Dr. Oz., making organic, gluten-free, spinach pasta from scratch every night or looking like the airbrushed celebrities on magazine covers.
+It doesn’t have much to do with trying to keep up with Gwyneth or listening to Dr. Oz or making gluten-free, organic, non-gmo, spinach pasta from scratch every night.

-For most of us, wellness is much more about not feeling like crap – physically, mentally, emotionally and spiritually – as we attempt to go about the business of living.
+For most of us muggles, wellness is about not feeling like shit – mentally, physically, emotionally and spiritually – as we attempt to go about the business of living.

-We all have a ton of shit to do.
+We have a ton of shit to do.

-And wellness is about figuring out how to do all of that shit while not losing ourselves, eating like trash cats or crying alone on the couch in sweatpants.
+And wellness is about figuring out how to do all of that shit without losing ourselves, eating like trash cats or crying alone on our couch in sweatpants drinking wine.

-Wellness is about attempting to love ourselves – and our bodies – in a world that’s constantly telling us we don’t deserve to.
+It’s about attempting to love ourselves – and our bodies – in a diet culture that’s constantly telling us we don’t deserve to.

-A world that’s constantly saying: “Here’s a night cream – that costs $107 a month – that will fix all of your problems, which, btw, stem from your utter inability to stop aging and maintain an unrealistic, manufactured level of physical perfection that doesn’t include wrinkles or cellulite.”
+One that’s saying “Here’s a night cream, that costs $107 a month, that will fix all of your problems, which, by the way, stem from your utter inability to stop aging and maintain an unrealistic, manufactured level of physical perfection that doesn’t include wrinkles or cellulite.”

 That’s what we’re about around here.